LukeInkster/char-rnn/Report.md

 Culling you, for deaths!
 ```

 It seems the network has effectively learned two completely separate models which can be triggered with the right prime text.
+The network even maintains the Shakespearean format of line breaks after the speakers name and shorter lines in general when primed with talk of kings and castles.
+This is much different from the format of the sample when primed with talk of the United States of America and their wars.